sherwinfarrell/Mastering-DeepLearning/Neural Networks/Basics.md

 Also know as error function

 Optimization problem if we use 1/2(ypred - y)^2
-We need to find a global maximam
+We need to find a global maximum

 We use the following log error function:
 > -(ylog(ypred) + (1-y)log(1-yped))